Cyber Security Training: Everything You Need to Know to Keep Your Businesses IT Systems Safe

 Malware – software intentionally developed to damage a computer and are often used to acquire data.

-It’s also worth noting that security breaches to IT systems have increased since the covid-9 pandemic as we see an increase in businesses working from home due.
+It’s also worth noting that security breaches to IT systems have increased since the covid-9 pandemic as we see an increase in businesses working from home due to the pandemic.

 It is therefore paramount for businesses to ensure that their IT infrastructure is safe across all aspects of the business.